Windows OS Hub

 The error “This publisher has been blocked from running software on your machine” can also appear.

-If you are sure that the application is safe and was received from reliable sources, you can bypass this notification and run/install the application.
+If you are sure that the application is safe and was received from a trusted source, you can bypass this notification and run/install the program.
 There are some ways to bypass it:

 Contents:

-• Running the Application from the Command Prompt
+• Running the Application from the Elevated Command Prompt

 • Disabling UAC

-• Running an Application with the Built-in Administrator Account in Windows
+• Run an App Using the Built-in Windows Administrator Account

-You can try to bypass this blocking by running the command prompt with the administrator privileges and starting the application there:
+You can try to bypass this software restriction block by running the command prompt with the administrator privileges and starting the application there:

 Run application from elevant cmd

-You can try to delete the digital signature of a setup file (for example, using a third party FileUnsigner utility).
+You can try to remove the code digital signature of a setup file (for example, using a third-party FileUnsigner tool).

 Disabling UAC

-As far as it is the UAC system that blocks running an application, it can be temporarily turned off.
+As far as it is the UAC system that blocks running an application, it can be temporarily disabled.

 Important.
-The UAC is an important computer protection subsystem, that is why UAC can only be turned off on a temporary basis.
-After the application is installed, go back to standard UAC settings.
+The UAC is an important Windows protection feature, which is why UAC can only be turned off temporarily.
+After the application is installed, go back to the default UAC settings.

 Note.
-Group Policies Editor (gpedit.msc) is not available in Windows 10 Home editions.
-However, this restriction can be bypassed by using a special patch
+The Local Group Policies Editor (gpedit.msc) is missing in Windows 10 Home editions.

-It is much more convenient and easier to turn off UAC in the registry.
-To do it, go to HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Policies\System in the Registry Editor (regedit.exe) and change EnableLUA value to 0
+It is much more convenient and easier to turn off UAC through the registry.
+To do it, go to HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Policies\System in the Registry Editor (regedit.exe) and change EnableLUA value to 0.

 Or run this command: